How to Protect Your Skin and Enjoy Your Summer

 Skin cancer, when found early, is very treatable.
 Each month, examine your skin from head to toe, to check for any abnormalities.
 When performing your self-exam, look for any growths, moles, birthmarks or brown spots that increase in size, color or texture, or are bigger than a pencil eraser.
 Keep an eye on any sores that continuously itch, hurt, bleed and do not heal within a few weeks.

 If something looks unusual to you, contact your dermatologist to schedule an appointment.
-See a board-certified dermatologist at least once per year for a professional skin exam, to help detect skin cancer early.
+See a board-certified dermatologist at least once a year for a professional skin cancer screening, to help detect skin cancer early.